freeCodeCamp/guide/pages/docs/certificates-guide/return-early-pattern-for-functions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Return Early Pattern for Functions"
+title: "Return Early Pattern for Functions"
+parent: "certificates-guide"
 ---

 When a `return` statement is reached, the execution of the current function stops and control returns to the calling location.